Ockenfuss/tipps/LinuxTipps.md

 gpg2 --edit-key Name #Start key editing
 >sign #Sign this key if you are sure that it belongs to the person with this name and email.
 This is useful for others, which trust you such that they can also trust this key.
 >trust #Choose a level of trust associated with this key.
 This is useful for you, because now gpg2 trusts other keys which are signed by this key.
+>expire #Change the expiration date of the key.
+This is always possible, therefore you can choose a short one (1-2 years)
 >save #save your changes
 ```